 Understanding the RFM Scores for each segment is important because each segment of customers has different scores, and different behavior imposes different treatment.

 But let’s face it, quantitative analysis won’t move the needle.
-You need context.
+It would help if you had context.
 And the context will only come if you take time to apply qualitative analysis to your segments.
 The conclusions of your research are the foundation for your future optimizations.

 So, are you ready to find all about your RFM segments?

 We don’t encourage you to perform manual customer segmentation analysis because it has many shortcomings.
 Instead, we recommend you do it automatically because it is the most effective customer segmentation alternative for RFM Analysis and brings you a dynamic overview of your business, letting you act in real-time when you need to.

 Frequently asked questions about RFM segmentation